feijoes/Study/Readme.md

-# Repository made for learning new things,frameworks,languages
+# Repository made for learning new things/frameworks/languages

 Current folders--